← All Articles

 Successful decentralisation at scale requires four things to be built simultaneously, not sequentially.

 Clear decision rights.
 Who can decide what, at what level, under what conditions, and when must they escalate.
 Not a general sense of hierarchy — a specific, documented framework that every leader in the business understands and applies consistently.
+This structure is execution cadence applied to scale — the operating architecture that allows accountability to travel to the frontline without the CEO becoming the decision bottleneck.

 Real-time data visibility.
 The enterprise cannot govern what it cannot see.
 Local autonomy requires enterprise visibility — the ability to monitor performance against defined thresholds and intervene before problems compound.
 This means investing in data infrastructure before the decentralisation, not after the problems appear.